Double Major Criteria

 After establishing their interest and eligibility, students will need to:

 - Develop an academic plan (XLS) showing that they can complete both majors in a timely manner, as outlined below.

 - Write a narrative addressing reasons why a second major is appropriate to their academic or career goals, as outlined below.

-- CLA Advising will digitally route the form for signature in the order below:
+- The form will be digitally routed the for signatures in the order below:

 - Student.
 Must attached the two documents above.

 - Department chair for the present major

 Students must develop and attach an academic plan (XLS) to the “Add a Major” form.
 The academic plan should demonstrate that coursework can be completed for both degrees within five academic years or 15 quarters as freshmen.
 Transfer students should show a path to completion with no more than three years or nine quarters.
 With the consent of both departments, students may request to have one senior project fulfill the requirement for both majors.

 Students should use departmental curriculum sheets and tentative course offerings to develop a realistic plan.
 Students should consider meeting with their major advisors or the CLA Advising Center for assistance with planning.